 About the Finnish jazz-dance artist Wilma-Emilia Kuosa

 Wilma-Emilia Kuosa is born in Helsinki/Finland.
-She studies dance at the OFFJAZZ Dance Center in Nice/France.
-Moreover, she spent time at the famous Salzburg Experimental Academy of Dance (SEAD), “Dance Station” in Munich and the Dance Studio Harmonic in Paris as well as at the popular dance school Pineapple Dance Studios in London.
+She studied dance and singing at the OFFJAZZ Dance Center in Nice/France.
+Moreover, she spent time at the famous Salzburg Experimental Academy of Dance (SEAD), at the Munich “Dance Station”, the Dance Studio Harmonic in Paris as well as at the popular dance school Pineapple Dance Studios in London.
 Wilma-Emilia is living in Nice and Helsinki.
 She is giving jazz dance workshops and choreographing in both countries.